-Since we were born in sin and shaped in iniquity… (Psalm 51:5, KJV), it’s not natural for us as humans to be obedient.
+We are born in sin and shaped in iniquity, (Psalm 51:5, KJV), Therefore it’s not natural for us as humans to be obedient.
+By nature we are children of wrath and disobedience.
+(Ephesians 2:2,3).
 Hence Jesus declared, “Marvel not that I say unto you, you must be born again.
 (John 3:7, KJV).

-The proverb confirms “To Err Is Human…”But we all have the ability to learn.
+The proverb say’s “To Err Is Human…”But we all have the ability to learn.
 Some are able to…much quicker than others.

 2. (Psychology) Any relatively permanent change in behavior that occurs as a direct result of experience.

-Therefore, a new birth experience is prerequisite to a life of obedience.
-For if we will not obey God, neither will we obey man; and it’s better to obey God than man.
+However, a new birth experience is prerequisite to a life of obedience to the word of God.
+For if we will not obey God, neither will we obey man; and it’s always better to obey God than man.

 In his example as Immanuel (God with us in human form).
 Jesus agonized with such intensity that his sweat was as drops of blood.
-He prayed the same prayer not once, not twice, but three times before he would surrender.
-Finally crying out “…nevertheless, not my will but thine be done.”
+He prayed the same prayer not once, not twice, but three times before he surrendered saying nevertheless, not my will but thine be done.”
 (Luke 22:39-46, KJV)

-When we follow in his steps, (walk in the Spirit) the Bible says we will not fulfill the lust of the flesh.
+- When we walk in the Spirit, we will not fulfill the lust of the flesh.
 (Galatians 5:16.
 KJV).

 Obedience is hearing the word and acting accordingly.